ORION-22/DRIVER_DROWSINESS_CNN_TNESORFLOW/README.md

 Driver Drowsiness Detection program with model training and real time detection Run the driver drowsiness for real time detection

-run the jupyter notebook for model training
+Run the jupyter notebook for model training

 Insatll Required module: